 It was designed by master builder Ramsinh Malam, who had worked in Europe for 20 years.

+The 2001 earthquake demolished the original temple, which was built by Swaminarayan in 1824.
 A gleaming white marble temple has been built to replace it.

+No trip to India is complete without a stroll around one of its bazaars!
 The one Bhuj, Saraf Bazaar, is well worth your while.
 It is the ideal place for buying chania cholis, the typically Gujarati women’s garments embroidered with mirrorwork.